r-lib/carrier/README.md

 ```

 The crated function prints with its total size in the header so you know
 how much data you will send to remotes.
+The size of the bare function
+without any data is also printed in the first bullet, and if you add
+objects to the crate their size is printed in decreasing order.

 ### Explicit namespaces